Krisnanda7/Krisnanda/README.md

 # 👋 Hi there!
 I'm I Dewa Gede Mas Bagus Krisnanda

-You can call me **Krisna** — a passionate and curious tech enthusiast currently pursuing my studies as a university student.
+You can call me **Krisnanda** — a passionate and curious tech enthusiast currently pursuing my studies as a university student.
 My main focus is on **Front-End Development**, and I'm also exploring the world of **Full-Stack Development**.

 ## 👨‍💻 About Me